-However, if the meter station is liable to damage from stock the displays may be up to 2.1 metres above the ground.
 The meters shall be able to be read through a transparent window without having to open the enclosure.
 If there are hazards or entry restrictions on the property, the meter station should be installed on a suitable structure at an accessible location, e.g. the front boundary.

 Where do I position the meter station on a commercial or multi dwelling property?

 The meter station should be located outside (refer to residential requirements).
 However, it may be located inside the building if necessary for metering requirements or due to unavailability of a suitable outside location.
 Any inside meter station must be easily accessible during working hours.
 Access to the meter station should not pass through hazardous, restricted, or specified hygiene (e.g. food preparation) areas.
 The meters should be able to be easily read by a standing person.
 The meter station should also be secure and protected from damage.
 High rise or multi tenanted buildings should have all the meters located in a central area.